 An inbound scan can be detected by SNORT provided the scan is fast enough for chosen time window (default value is 3 seconds) and count threshold (default value is 4).
 If a scanning activity is not fast enough (outside specified parameters), it will not be detected by SNORT.
 However, SNORT can still detect such activities by increasing the time window and/or decreasing the number of events counted within the time window, but this will tend to increase false alarm rate.
-On the other side, our anomaly detection module is more suitable for detecting slow scans since it considers both time-window based and connection-window based features (as opposed to SNORT that uses only time-window based features), as well as other features of the connections such as number of packets, number of bytes per packet, etc.
+On the other hand, our anomaly detection module is more suitable for detecting slow scans since it considers both time-window based and connection-window based features (as opposed to SNORT that uses only time-window based features).